Developing developers so that they can develop better software!

 • Debugging Book (abbreviated on this site as DB): an interactive introduction to automated methods for finding programmer errors and their causes.

-As the developing developers in the on-campus course read twelve articles in SE, nine articles in FB, and four articles in DB, they will write a professional précis that summarizes and contextualizes the material and points towards a way in the lessons from these books can be applied to two long-term software development projects.
 Is this challenging?
 Yep!
 Will learners make mistakes along the way to developing as a software developer?
 Of course!
 Are there many benefits to being a developing developer?
 Yes!
-For instance, the participants of this sixteen-week course will gain valuable perspectives and practical skills to enhance their software engineering skills while collaboratively building and releasing two open-source tools.
+For instance, the participants of this sixteen-week course will gain valuable perspectives and practical skills to enhance their abilities as a software engineering while collaboratively building and releasing two open-source tools.

-Adventure
+Awesome Adventure

 Interested in getting started on a developer development adventure?
 Begin here: